-Thom at Raith America Corp. has found a diferent use for the schedule 80 pot puller davit.
+Thom at Raith America Corp. has found a different use for the schedule 80 pot puller davit.
 Thom explains: the Power Hauler schedule 80 davit is being used to raise and lower an electron beam column.
 The center column

 seen with aluminum foil on top is the actual electron beam column itself where electrons are accelerated down the column at a 50,000 Volt potential.

 These electrons are used to expose a photo mask or semiconductor wafer and write a pattern on them in an attempt to build nano circuits.
-This is a research tool is only creating one offs.
+This research tool is only creating one offs.